How ZMA Can Benefit You

 ZMA vs. Steroids

-ZMA is rapidly becoming the preferred natural testosterone boosting supplement by many athletes who were previously using prohormones.
-ZMA has two very important advantages over prohormones.
-First, ZMA doesn't need to be cycled, because ZMA will not suppress your own endogenous production of testosterone.
-ZMA may be taken on a continuous basis, while the prohormone proponents suggest that they be cycled.
-Secondly, since ZMA is not a prohormone or hormone precursor, it is not banned by any athletic organizations.
+ZMA doesn't need to be cycled, because ZMA will not suppress your own endogenous production of testosterone.
+ZMA may be taken on a continuous basis.
+Additionally, ZMA is not banned by any athletic organizations.

-In conclusion, I believe that ZMA will eventually help to establish itself as a excellent alternative to steroids.
-As more athletes begin to truly understand the process of maximizing recovery, healing, tissue repair, anabolic hormone production and muscle growth, they'll begin to see the true power of ZMA.
+ZMA will eventually help to establish itself as an excellent supplement for any athlete.
+As more athletes begin to truly understand the process of maximizing recovery, healing, tissue repair, anabolic hormone production, and muscle growth, they'll begin to see the true power of ZMA.